Th3Ya0vi/Bookify/README.md

 - [x] Be able to sign in and register
 - [ ] Implement home screen, which consists of a table view as well as a collection view to display multiple categories of books
-- [ ] Implement Popular, Sell, and Profile Tabs
+- [x] Implement Popular, Sell, and Profile Control Bar Tabs
 - [x] Be able to post a book using the ISBN number and send it to the database as well as display in the app
 - [ ] Search functionality from our own database and RESTful API
 - [ ] Users will be able to communicate using the app (via a chat mechanism)